cs3157-borowski/guides/git.md

 git tag -d handin
 ```

-It can remove the handin tag just made.
+It can remove the handin tag just made in your local machine.

 ## Pushing commits to a remote repository